 - Airbnb: If you don’t feel like meeting strangers or you know you won’t have enough time to share with your host, then Airbnb is an excellent alternative.
 You can still get this local feeling when visiting a place, for a reasonable cost cheaper than most hotels and it’s easy to book.
 Here is a link to get a credit of £25 to spend on your first AirBnB stay!

 - Hostels: Can you believe before doing Couchsurfing I never stayed in a hostel before?
 I thought they were dodgy places for kids… I was wrong.
 Now, most of the hostels are cosy places that are great to socialise with other travellers.
 I still recommend the earplugs and the flip-flops as part of your minimum survival kit.
 The average age is also not what it used to be.
 Of course, a lot of young people in their twenties but more and more thirty and forty-something embrace this as a new way of travelling, especially for solo trips.
-Moreover, a new trend has emerged in Europe: the Poshtels.
+Moreover, a new trend has emerged in Europe: poshtels or boutique hostels.
 They are boutique hotels with luxury and stylish premises for half the cost of a traditional hotel.
-Hostels are now my plan B when I can’t find a host, in this case, I use HostelWorld to find the perfect one.
+Hostels are now my plan B when I can’t find a host, in this case, I sometimes use HostelWorld to find the perfect one but more and more I can find them on Booking.com.

 - Last-minutes luxury treats: I like to consider myself as an adventurer but to keep my energy at its maximum, I know how to slow down and treat myself.
-In this case, I use Booking.com, which is great to grab last-minute deals in comfortable to luxury hotels.
-After a 20-hour red-eye flight or after a non-stop 2-week road trip, nothing is better than just even 1 night in a 5-star hotel for no more than 50€ a night!
+After a 20-hour red-eye flight or after a non-stop 2-week road trip, nothing is better than just even 1 night in a 5-star hotel for no more than 50€ a night booked on Booking.com

 With a bit of organisation, it isn’t complicated to score a cheaper scuba diving holiday.
 By using all these tips, you can easily travel and dive for a month for the cost a 10 day holiday!